If you’re injured in an accident, who will pay?

 A bicyclist is hurt riding in San Francisco.
 Who should be sued?

 Imagine the following scenario.
 A bicyclist is riding on the far side of a busy street in San Francisco.
 Occasionally cabs, ride-share vehicles, and other motorists are pulling over to the side to let passengers out of their cars.
 This means the bicyclist has cars to her left and the sidewalk to her right.
 Suddenly, a car door swings open and there is hardly enough time for her to do anything before she rides right into the door.
 The case would become more complicated if she were doing something illegal or was at fault for what happened, of course.
 Here, the car passenger simply opened the car door and exited the cab without looking.
 Who should the bicyclist sue?
 She should first look to the person at fault for the harm.
 In this case, the passenger opened the car door on another person and is responsible.
 She could sue the passenger and go for the passenger’s insurance, if there is any.
 But if the passenger was on a business trip to San Francisco or working she might also be able to sue the passenger’s employer.
 She might also be able to file a claim with the employer’s insurance.
+In this type of scenario, the bicyclist should seek out an experienced bike accident law firm like Callaway & Wolf that’s handled cases like this and similar in San Francisco.

 Is an employer liable for an accident they’re employee caused?